Flow Rate Technical Group: Reservoir modeling

-Describes the geologic formations as well as composition and pressures of the oil, natural gas, and other compounds that are being released.
-Using open-hole logs; pressure, volume, and temperature data; core samples; and analog well or reservoir data; the team will populate computer models and determine flow rate from targeted sands in the well as a function of bottomhole pressure.
+Reservoir modeling describes geologic formations.
+It also describes the composition and pressures of the oil, natural gas, and other compounds that were released.
+Using open-hole logs; pressure, volume, and temperature data; core samples; and analog well or reservoir data; the team populated computer models and determined flow rate from targeted sands in the well as a function of bottom-hole pressure.